Mar 5, 2020

 In an industrialized world that runs on fossil fuels, businesses have a considerable impact on greenhouse gas emissions.

-In light of this, Henkel developed the long-term vision of becoming a climate-positive company by 2040.
+In light of this, Henkel aims for climate-positive operations by 2030.
 We’re pursuing this vision in our operations, while also driving progress in other relevant areas of our value chain.
 With these measures, we want to actively contribute to climate protection.

 Climate-neutral and climate-positive

 We want to become climate-neutral by replacing the remaining fossil fuels used in our operations with CO2-free alternatives.
 Our operations will become climate-positive when surplus carbon-free energy that we don’t need for our own purposes is supplied to third parties.